-The drive-in movie theater, a 1930s American invention, made a very quick comeback during the pandemic.
-Some of us might have fond memories of drive-ins under the stars.
+The drive-in movie theater is a 1930s invention that some of us might have fond memories of- entertainment under the stars.
 Piling into Volvo station wagons (or the like), packed tighter than sardines next to our siblings, cozy in our jammies and clutching favorite blankets or bears.
 We may not have stayed awake for the entire show, more than likely falling asleep facedown on our Milky Way, but catching a drive-in was a summertime favorite.
 One we can pass on to our own little movie-goers.

-We’re lucky to have a couple of traditional legacy drive-in theaters in the Seattle area, as well as newcomer drive-ins from organizations that made a quick pandemic pivot, serving families’ needs for COVID-safe entertainment.
-And the audio has also been drastically improved, since all drive-ins now use dedicated FM stations to provide the sound.
+We’re lucky to have a couple of traditional legacy drive-in theaters in the Seattle area, as well as newcomer drive-ins that stuck around after the pandemic.
+And the audio has also been drastically improved since all drive-ins now use dedicated FM stations to provide the sound.

 Since 1949!
 Three screens play three sets of double features at a time, but you do have to stick to one set only.

 Find it: Highway 3, near the Bremerton Airport, Bremerton

 Days: Usually March through September, Friday through Sunday.
 Showtime at dusk.

 Ticket price: All prices are for a double feature, an old-school drive-in tradition.
 General admission: $10.
 Children 12 and under and seniors 55 and up: $7.
 Free for kids 4 and under.
 Tickets are available online.